hugojira/fifa_players_prices/README.md

 --------

-## How to set up Airflow and Docker
+## How to set up Airflow and MLflow with Docker

 1. First, Docker and docker-compose need to be installed.
 2. Go to the folder ./docker and run the following commands